jantiks/famous-stocks/README.md

 # Getting Started with the project

-[The project is deployed here](https://famous-stocks.web.app/), it uses React+tailwind+shadcn for frondend and firebase cloud functions with typescript and python on server.
+[The project is deployed here](https://famous-stocks.web.app/), it uses React+tailwind+shadcn for frontend and firebase cloud functions with typescript and python on server.

 ## Project structure

 ### Frontend

-ALl the frontend code is under `src` folder, there under `comp` folder is all the components of the app, inside `firebase.ts` is done all communication with firebase and under `auth` folder is the code for Authentification
+All the frontend code is under `src` folder, there under `comp` folder is all the components of the app, inside `firebase.ts` is done all communication with firebase and under `auth` folder is the code for Authentification

 ### Backend